mono/website/community/google-summer-of-code/projects.md

 **Deliverables:** Ability to see C# instead of IL when debugging methods without source code.

 **Mentors:** David Karlas

-### Improve Auto-Documentation System

-**Complexity:** Medium

-MonoDevelop has an addin that automatically generates documentation comments based on the member types and  naming conventions.
-This is very useful, as it gets the boilerplate out the way leaving more time for the developer to add meaningful details.

-However, sometimes its assumptions do not hold and the resulting docs  do not make sense.
-Although this is funny, we would like to fix it.

-This is an ideal project for a student interested in linguistics, parsing & understanding natural language.

-Your proposal should describe the approaches you intend to use to fix the issue, and a number of cases where the generated docs could be improved.

-**Deliverables:** Fix the docs generation for the cases covered in your proposal.

-**Mentors:** Mike Krüger

 ### Overhaul MonoDevelop C/C++ support